nfejes/PEP-457-notes/README.md

 ## Introduction
-This PEP (Python Enhancement Proposal) proposes a change in how the syntax for parameter passing is defined, in a way such that documentation can be expressed more consistently, and such that the language allows positional-only parameters.
+This PEP (Python Enhancement Proposal) proposes a change in how the syntax for parameter passing is defined in Python, in a way such that documentation can be expressed more consistently with the actual implementation, and such that the language allows positional-only parameters without hard-to-read implementations.

 One of the important ideas of the proposal is that:
 > currently in the documentation there's no way to tell whether a function takes positional-only parameters.